 Lockers are the property of the school.
 Students are assigned individual lockers and are not to share their lockers or combinations with another student.
-Students may use only the Dudley locks sold through the school.
 Lockers may be searched by administration when necessary.
 Personal property posted on lockers must be in good taste.
 Students will be required to remove any material deemed to be inappropriate.
 Students are discouraged from bringing valuable items and large sums of money to school.
 St. Paul CSS will not be held responsible for theft of cash or valuable items left in lockers or change rooms.
+Students are responsible for purchasing their own locks and locks are expected to be secured at all times to prevent theft.